-The London Spiritualist says:-"Mr. Morse, an excellent English trance-medium, has had to fight many hard battles in this country for years, in consequence of the smallness, of the Spiritual movement in England, and the consequent absence of adequate support to those who are endowed with gifts like his own.
+The London Spiritualist says -"Mr. Morse, an excellent English trance-medium, has had to fight many hard battles in this country for years, in consequence of the smallness of the Spiritual movement in England, and the consequent absence of adequate support to those who are endowed with gifts like his own.
 The last opportunity of hearing a discourse from him in London, before he goes to America, will occur next Sunday evening, at the Cleveland Hall, under the auspices of the National Association, and a large attendance is expected.
 Will not his annual source take place before he leaves?"

-Pope Plus IX.
+Pope Pius IX.

 Every liberal mind will be pleased to have the opportunity of studying the character, and seeing the likeness of the prelate who has swayed a large portion of the world for nearly thirty years.
 The Chicago Exposition has just received Healy's master protrait of Pope Plus IX, which is displayed in the art gallery with over five hundred other magnificent paintings.
-Visitors should arrange for an early trip, for after spending a half, day most profitably and pleasurably in the art gallery. they will enjoy the extensive floral display of rare plants, the elegant variety of everything, and the extensive machinery in motion.
+Visitors should arrange for an early trip, for after spending a half day most profitably and pleasurably in the art gallery, they will enjoy the extensive floral display, of rare plants, the elegan ariety of everything, and the extensive machinery in motion.

-Mrs. H, Morse, now lecturing in Iowa, is well liked.
-She desires us to say that while she desires friendship with everybody, she wishes it to be distinctly understood that she onous Serpents-Vicious Animals-Interest- rooms of the RELIGIO-PHILOSOPHICAL JOUR- in no way affiliates with "social freedom-
+Mrs. H. Morse, now lecturing in Iowa, is well liked.
+She desires us to say that while she desires friendship with everybody, she wishes it to be distinctly understood that she in no way affiliates with "social freedom-